quarkiverse/quarkus-bon-jova-rockstar/README.md

 ### IDE integration

-After cloning the repo, you will need to run `mvn compile` in the `bon-jova-implementation` folder to generate the Antlr Java classes, or your IDE will report compile failures and missing classes.
+After cloning the repo, you will need to run `mvn compile` in the `bon-jova-rockstar-compiler` folder to generate the Antlr Java classes, or your IDE will report compile failures and missing classes.
 (A top-level `mvn install` will also work.)
 The generated classes will appear in `target/generated-sources`, so you may also need to configure your IDE to treat that folder as a generated sources folder.